 - caudal block

-A caudal block is placed through the sacral gap (a space below the lumbar spine near the sacrum).
-The injection is placed into the epidural space.
+The surgeon places a caudal block through the sacral gap (a space below the lumbar spine near the sacrum).
+And, then he places the injection into the epidural space.
 This type of block usually affects the spinal nerves at the end of the spinal canal near the sacrum.
-This collection of nerves is called the cauda equina.
-One of the benefits of this type of injection is less chance of puncturing the dura.
+This collection of nerves refers to cauda equina.
+One of the benefits of this type of injection normally does not puncture the dura.

 The translumbar approach is the most common way of performing an epidural injection.
-This type of injection is performed by placing a needle between two vertebrae from the back.
-The needle is inserted between the spinous processes of two vertebrae.
+The surgeon performs this type of injection by placing a needle between two vertebrae from the back.
+And, he inserts the needle between the spinous processes of two vertebrae.
 You can actually feel the bumps that make up the spinous process by feeling along the back of your spine.

 The transforaminal approach is a very selective injection around a specific nerve root.
-The foraminae are small openings between your vertebrae through which the nerve roots exit the spinal canal and enter the body.
+The foramina are small openings between your vertebrae through which the nerve roots exit the spinal canal and enter the body.
 By injecting medication around a specific nerve root, the doctor can determine if this nerve root is causing the problem.
-This type of epidural injection is used most often for diagnostic purposes, and it is commonly used in the neck.
+This type of epidural injection is useful for diagnostic purposes and is commonly injected into the neck.

 Facet Joint Injections

-Facet joint injections are used to localize and treat low back pain caused by problems of the facet joints.
+Facet joint injections are useful to localize and treat low back pain.
+These problems arise due to facet joints.
 These joints are located on each side of the vertebrae.
 They join the vertebrae together and allow the spine to move with flexibility.
 The facet joint injections form a pain block that allows the doctor to confirm that a facet joint is causing the pain.
 The medication used also decreases inflammation that occurs in the joint from arthritis and joint degeneration.

 It is important to make sure that the injection goes directly into the facet joint.
-Fluoroscopy can be used to confirm that the needle is in the right position before any medication is injected.
+Fluoroscopy is useful to confirm that the needle is in the right position before the surgeon injects any medication.
 A fluoroscope uses X-rays to show a TV image.
-You doctor can watch on the screen as the needle is placed into the joint and magnify the image to increase accuracy.
+Your doctor can watch on the screen as he places the needle into the joint and magnifies the image to increase accuracy.

 There are two types of facet joint injections.

 A facet joint injection is perhaps the best way to diagnose facet joint syndrome.
-Joints that look abnormal on an X-ray may in fact be painless, while joints that look fine may actually be a source of pain.
-This is a rather simple procedure with little risk.
+Joints that look abnormal on an X-ray may in fact not produce pain while joints that look fine may actually cause pain.
+This rather simple procedure causes little risk.

-Your doctor may need to determine whether the metal hardware that has been used during surgery could be causing your discomfort.
-A hardware injection is performed by injecting lidocaine alongside the spinal hardware that was placed in the spine during surgery.
+Your doctor may need to determine whether the metal hardware that has been used during the surgery is causing your discomfort.
+Doctors perform a hardware injection by injecting lidocaine alongside the spinal hardware that was placed in the spine during surgery.
 If the pain is removed temporarily by the injection, it may indicate that the hardware is causing your pain.

-These injections are used to determine whether a specific piece of hardware is causing the pain and needs to be removed surgically.
+Specific Indications: These injections are used to determine whether a specific piece of hardware is causing the pain and may need removal.

 SI Joint Injections

-SI joint injections can be used both to treat pain and to determine the source of the pain.
-This injection usually requires the use of fluoroscopic guidance or a CT scan in order to make sure the needle is placed correctly in the joint.
+Specific Indications: SI joint injections are useful in both cases, for pain treatment and determining the source of the pain.
+Usually, this injection requires the use of fluoroscopic guidance or a CT scan.
+This helps to ensure that the surgeon places the needle correctly into the joint.

 Differential Lower Extremity Injections

 To help determine whether a joint of your lower limb is causing you pain, your doctor may suggest injecting medication, such as lidocaine, into the joint to numb the area.
-Once the medication is injected, if the pain goes away immediately, that joint is more likely to be the source of the pain than your back.
+Once the doctor injects medication and the pain goes away immediately, you must know that the specific joint is more likely the source of the pain than your back.
 Your doctor can then focus on finding the problem in the joint.

 General Contraindication for Spinal Injections and Medications